Houston Child Support Lawyers

 Prepared to Defend Your Children

-At the end of the day, child support is about children.
+Child support is about children.
 Personal differences between parents should not affect the financial support children are entitled to for their care and maintenance.
 Child support attorney Scott David Stewart understands what steps must be taken to determine child support, how to use the law to collect it, and how to help families prepare for the future.
 If a modification of child support is necessary because of changes in circumstances, our offices can work with you to determine appropriate action.

 Whatever approach is used, courts look at a variety of sources to determine the paying parents’ income and ability to pay.
 Income may include wages and the following items: